 We strive to improve fairness, inclusivity, transparency, access and equity for all in both service delivery and employment, whilst ensuring that we manage our budgets and resources efficiently in a continuously challenging and ever changing environment.
-This Plan will support us in transforming our commitment to equity for all into action.
+This Plan will support us in transforming our commitment into action to ensure equity for all.